 In June 2003, our Communicare Breathing Space program, the first residential Family and Domestic Violence men’s behaviour change program in the southern hemisphere, commenced operations as an alternative to removing women and children from their family home.

-Our therapeutic community provides men with approximately three months of accommodation while they undertake an intensive therapeutic program including group work, individual counselling and case management in their behaviour change journey.
+Our therapeutic community provides men with up to six months of accommodation while they undertake an intensive therapeutic program including group work, individual counselling and case management in their behaviour change journey.

 The Benefits of Communicare Breathing Space

 - Opportunities for men to reflect and be accountable for their behaviour and the choices they have made.

 - A structured program which supports men’s learning, offers alternatives and assists men in understanding and taking responsibility for their violence, anger and abuse.

 - An environment where access to information assists men to develop positive strategies to resolve their difficulties.

 - Referrals and links to services that meet the needs of each individual participant.

 - An extended support service, counselling and assistance post the completion of the six month program for sustained behaviour change.